Rule box category Use lists

 The Taxonomy Mapping rule box lets you replace your categories with categories from a partner's taxonomy, such as categories of Google Merchant Center, Amazon, eBay, and other channels.
 Matching a partner taxonomy ensures that your product categorization is correct.
 The replacement happens if the replacement term matches the entire value.

-4. In Case Sensitivity, choose Match Sensitive to perform a case-sensitive search in the attribute's values or Match Insensitive to ignore the case of the values.
+In Match Sensitive to perform a case-sensitive search in the attribute's values or Match Insensitive to ignore the case of the values.

 For example, you want to replace your current category names with partner taxonomy.
 You can achieve this by adding these terms to a Partner Taxonomy Mapping list and setting up the Taxonomy Mapping rule box as follows: